OLD-itdev164-sp2021/jeff-cate-p2/README.md

 - [ ] As a developer, I will implement the Styled Components, so that I can create custom styles for my components.
 - [ ] As a developer, I will implement Netlify, so that I can deploy my website.

+## Project 1: Description

+<p>Create a website that utilizes the web development technologies specified in Requirement 1. </p>

 ## Technologies (Requirement 1)